-- Have played in a Croquet New Zealand national event in the current or previous season; or - Be within the handicap range. - Been selected to play in the U21 GC World Championships
+- Have played in a Croquet New Zealand national event in the current or previous season; or - Be within the handicap range.

 The top ten players will play in the Yvonne Yeates Invitation, and the next ten will play in the Duncan Dixon Invitation.